Kadestery/Kadestery/README.md

 I'm Kade!

-Java and FullStack(Html, JavaScript, React...) developer currently in school!
+I'm a Java and FullStack(Html, JavaScript, React...) developer currently in school!
 <!--
 **Kadestery/Kadestery** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.